 Agriculture and fishing are contributing to a lesser extent to GDP (2%).
 This does not include industrial fisheries and related activities which would increase this share of GDP to an estimated 7-8% of total.

-The two sectors that have been selected for the focus on their vulnerability and the stakes linked to climate change are the tourism sector, given its role as a key sector of the economy and its particular exposure to climate change (cf. 1.5.1 - The tourism sector), and the fishing industry (cf. 1.5.2 The fishing industry).
+The two sectors that have been selected for the focus on their vulnerability and the stakes linked to climate change are the tourism sector, given its role as a key sector of the economy and its particular exposure to climate change (cf. 1.5.1 - Tourism sector), and the fishing industry (cf. 1.5.2 The fishing industry).

 Tourism sector